Autism Exercise Adaptive Specialist Certificate – Expand Your Knowledge

 What the Course Contains

-The average person taking an Autism Exercise Specialist Certificate program typically has only a base knowledge of autism.
+The average person taking an Adaptive Autism Exercise Specialist Certificate program typically has only a base knowledge of autism.
 Because of this, the course starts with teaching you about autism.
 You will learn a little about the history of this condition and the signs and symptoms you might see.
 You will also learn how to assess each of your autism clients.
 This will help you to formulate the best possible autism fitness program for each client.

 You will learn about evidence-based practices (EBP).
 These are based on decades of research and experience.
 At issue, is the number of so-called autism therapies out in the world, many of which are ineffective at best.
 Significant research is not the only reason to use evidence-based practices.
 There are laws requiring you to use EBPs as part of your teaching methods.
 You can follow EBPs because the law requires it or because they are best for your clients.
 Keep in mind, they are known to be extremely effective.